-Tintri, the startup that came out of stealth with a virtual machine (VM) storage appliance for VMware environments in April, today rolled out a larger-capacity, dual-controller system that includes
+Tintri, the startup that came out of stealth with a virtual machine (VM) storage appliance for VMware environments in April, today rolled out a larger-capacity, dual-controller system that includes VM auto-alignment and a reporting tool that identifies latency from the guest operating system through the storage.

 The Tintri VM storage appliances only support storage with VMware, although Tintri executives say they expect to add support for other hypervisors.
 The appliances do not support physical servers.